pranigopu/pranigopu.github.io/docs/philosophy/epistemology/contextual-clarity.md

 Since the basis of contextual clarity is holding the right context, all fallacies leading to contextual unclarity are types of the same one fallacy: context-dropping ("context-dropping" was first identified by Ayn Rand.
 See: [Context-dropping](https://courses.aynrand.org/lexicon/context-dropping/)).
 In essence, context-dropping is the fallacy of detaching a conscious unit from the context that validates it, i.e. disregarding the relationships to the facts that tie the idea to reality.
 We shall look at context-dropping from the most basic level, i.e. context-dropping in self-evidence, then work out way to context-dropping at higher levels of integration.

 ## Non-self-evident self-evidence fallacy
-Here, you regard the truth of a conscious unit as self-evident when the referent of the conscious unit is not inherent in one's direct awareness of reality.
+This the fallacy of regarding the truth of a conscious unit as self-evident when the referent of the conscious unit is not inherent in one's direct awareness of reality.
+The reason why it is a fallacy is made clear in ["Self-evidence with respect to higher knowledge" from _Knowledge and Certainty_](https://pranigopu.github.io/philosophy/epistemology/knowledge-and-certainty.html#self-evidence-with-respect-to-higher-knowledge).

 ## Floating abstraction fallacy
-Here, you retain an end result of concept-formation without retaining its connection to concretes.
+This is the fallacy of retaining an end result of concept-formation without retaining its connection to concretes.

 **NOTE**: _Even when the concept seems clear in definition, as long as it is not tied to and reducible (by yourself) to concretes and concrete contexts, it stays floating._